Best Photo Storage and Backup Methods

 Think about the above scenario.
 I have removed the vulnerability of having photos solely on my camera storage by copying them to my laptop.
 They now exist in two places and, in so doing, I have created a photo storage backup.
 A bit too simple?

 It’s interesting that, throughout the day, I have the photos being created and stored in just one place – my camera.
 Like many people, I don’t put any effort into backing these up.
-If I were a wedding or events photographer, or maybe I’m visiting a special location I might put some thought into this and take some method of making a copy on location.
-There are many devices ranging in price, but I like the portability and versatility of this SanDisk Extreme.
+If I were a wedding or events photographer, or maybe visiting a special location, I might put some thought into this and take some method of making a copy on location.
+There are many devices ranging in price, but I like the portability and versatility of the small portable USB flash drives and devices that are available to support this scenario.
 There are larger capacity versions, but it’s all down to personal preference.

 Next part of the process…

-On my laptop, I’ll put my better photos through the usual post-processing editing stage, enhancing them as required.
+On my laptop, I’ll sift and put my better photos through the usual post-processing editing stage, enhancing them as required.

-This makes my laptop copies and changes vulnerable now.
+This part of the process now makes my laptop copies and changes vulnerable.
 However, I can still recover the originals from my camera and I can repeat the same process.
 It would be a pain, but not a complete loss.
 This is a key point – a photo data loss at this point is something that I can recover.
-This scenario carries less weight than, for example, if my process is to wipe the photos from my camera right after copying them to my laptop.
-This would be a game-changer.
-Yes, some software has an option to do just that.
+This scenario would carry more weight if my process is to wipe the photos from my camera right after copying them to my laptop.
+Some software has an option to do just that upon importing photos from a camera.
 Don’t tick that box!

 The point I’m making is just by thinking through everyday processes or workflows and the disastrous events that could play out, it’s possible to rethink things and work with more of a DR mindset.